 Club Shred: For $2 deduction each paycheque you can join this employee discount program.
 As a member you will get a variety of discounts in town – gyms, movie tickets, Vancouver Canucks games and many, many more.
 Like Club Shred on Facebook»

-Retail: 25% off at all Whistler Blackcomb retail locations.
+Retail: Up to 40% off at all Whistler Blackcomb retail locations.
 (Please note that the discount percentage is off the full retail price of the item.
 No Staff Discount will be given on top of the sale price of an item).
 The Clearance Centre can be a great place to pick up affordable clothing and gear.
 List of WB Retail Shops »

 Winter Rentals: